jyothir-369/Movie-Recommendation-Using-AIML/README.md

 # 🎬 Movie Recommendation System using AI/ML

-A simple yet powerful **content-based movie recommender** built using Python, Pandas, and Scikit-learn.
-This system suggests similar movies based on a selected title, utilizing metadata like genres, cast, crew, keywords, and overviews.
+A simple yet powerful **content-based movie recommender system** built with Python, Pandas, and Scikit-learn.
+It suggests similar movies based on user input, using metadata such as genres, cast, crew, keywords, and plot overviews.

 > Ideal for beginners exploring **Natural Language Processing (NLP)** and **recommendation systems**.